 – They are an art gallery highlighting local voices.

-– They are educators offering art classes for students and adults of all ages.
+– They are educators offering classes de arte for students and adults of all ages.

 – They also transform their space every spring, supporting Sumner County student-creativity.